 - Brush them sparingly with the egg wash and then sprinkle with the sugar.

-Remove from the oven and gently remove the moulds the moulds/cones out – remembering to hold the hot cones with a clean oven cloth.
+- Remove from the oven and gently remove them from the molds/cones– remembering to hold the hot cones with a clean oven cloth.
 Cool completely.

 For the Chocolate:

-- Spread on tablespoon of the chocolate into each horn
+- Spread one tablespoon of the chocolate into each horn

 For the cream: